Registration Review Process

 EPA will review each registered pesticide at least every 15 years to determine whether it continues to meet the FIFRA standard for registration.
 Pesticides registered before 1984 have been reevaluated initially under the reregistration program.
 These pesticides also are subject to registration review.

 We must complete registration review by October 1, 2022, for all pesticides registered as of October 1, 2007.
-The agency’s planned final work plans, draft risk assessments, and decision documents for fiscal year 2018 are reflected in the Registration Review Schedules.
+The Agency’s planned final work plans, draft risk assessments, and decision documents for fiscal year 2021 are reflected in the Registration Review Schedules.
 New pesticide active ingredients will be added to the schedule so they will complete registration review within 15 years of their registration date.

 As of July 1, 2017, there are about 725 registration review “cases” that include approximately 1,140 pesticide active ingredients.
 Pesticide cases may be related by chemical class or structure, mode of action (or how the pesticide works), use, or for other reasons.